Dundee: 18th and 19th centuries

 The original Tay Bridge (from the south) the day after the disaster.
 The collapsed section can be seen near the northern end.

 While the city's economy was dominated by the jute industry, it also became known for smaller industries.
 Most notable among these were James Keiller's and Sons, established in 1795, which pioneered commercial marmalade production, and the publishing firm DC Thomson, which was founded in the city in 1905.
 Dundee was said to be built on the 'three Js': Jute, Jam and Journalism.

 The population at the time of the 1841 census was 60,551 inhabitants.

 The town was also the location of one of the worst rail disasters in British history, the Tay Bridge disaster.
 The first Tay Rail Bridge was opened in 1878.
-It collapsed some 18 months later during a storm, as a passenger train passed over it, resulting in the loss of 75 lives.
+It collapsed only 18 months later during a storm, as a passenger train passed over it, resulting in the loss of 75 lives.
 The most destructive fire in the city's history came in 1906, reportedly sending "rivers of burning whisky" through the street.
+By the later nineteenth century Dundee occupied a distinctive position within the wider Industrial Revolution in Scotland.

 20th and 21st centuries

+Although far from being a major employer, in the years before the First World War, fishing from Dundee was relatively important.
+In 1910 ten steam trawlers operated out of Dundee.
+Landings by weight were almost the same as in Anstruther, and far greater than in Arbroath.
+They were also of much greater value.
+It was only in that year that the Fishery Board chose to include trawlers in their statistics - hence the abrupt changes.